What services does CAPS offer?

 Who can utilize CAPS services?

-Currently enrolled SSU students that have paid the mental health fee (part of the registration fees) are eligible for our services.
+Currently enrolled SSU students who have paid the mental health fee (part of the registration fees) are eligible for our services.
 Extended Education and Open University students are also eligible for services (their fee is paid directly to CAPS by their program).
 For relationship counseling, all individuals in the relationship must be enrolled SSU students.
-If you are a student and are unsure about your eligibility, please contact us.
-Faculty, staff, and family members may also receive consultation services if they are concerned about a student’s mental health.
+If you are a student unsure of your eligibility, please contact us.
+Faculty, staff, and family members may also receive consultation services if concerned about a student’s mental health.

 Is there a cost for services?